ryanzhou7/fastapp_course_v2/chapters/ch1.md

 # 4. This import uvicorn is run
 import uvicorn

 # 5. We import this file, find "# 6."
+But, before you do, what find "# X." means
+# is that the next line of code far below 'def main() -> None:' is NOT run
+# because before we run that code, the import needs to finish first
+# Ok, you're ready.
+Now actually find "# 6."
 from fastapp.settings import settings

-# 8. This code is defined
+# 9. This code is defined
 def main() -> None:
     """Entrypoint of the application."""
-    # 10. we call this method
+    # 11. we call this method
     uvicorn.run(
-        # 11. We have referenced the fastapp module, fastapp/__init__.py is called again
+        # 12. We have referenced the fastapp module, fastapp/__init__.py is called again
-        # find "# 12."
+        # find "# 13."
         "fastapp.web.application:get_app",
         workers=settings.workers_count,
         host=settings.host,